Time and Windows

 1 2 3 4

-Events that arrive later than the grace period are dropped and not included in the aggregate result.
+Events that arrive after the grace period has passed are called late and aren't included in the aggregation result.

 For each window type, you can configure the number of windows in the past that ksqlDB retains.
 This capability is very useful for interactive applications that use ksqlDB as their primary serving data store.